 If you're like over 53 million other Americans, running is your sport of choice.
-And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you can gain some advantages simply by engaging in regular chiropractic care.
-Dr. Robert Leahy works with many runners in our Holtsville , New York chiropractic office, and the scientific literature on chiropractic affirms that we see with our patients.
+And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you may gain some advantages simply by engaging in regular chiropractic care.
+Holtsville Chiropractic works with many runners in our chiropractic office serving Holtsville , NY, and the scientific literature on chiropractic affirms that we see with our patients.

 Plus, most elite athletes recognize the advantages of chiropractic care, so even our world's finest competitors realize the benefits this type of treatment offers.
 For example, Olympic-level runners such as Usain Bolt, Meb Keflezighi, Marla Runyan, and Alicia Shay have made chiropractic care part of their regular training regimen.

-Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper from is necessary in order to avoid any related injuries to your back or lower extremities.
-Getting regular adjustments from Dr. Robert Leahy can help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.
+Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper form is necessary in order to avoid any related injuries to your back or lower extremities.
+Getting regular adjustments from Holtsville Chiropractic may help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.

 Let us help keep you moving.
-Give Dr. Robert Leahy a call today at (631) 654-7900 here in our Holtsville , New York office.
+Give Holtsville Chiropractic a call today at (631) 654-7900 for information about appointments in Holtsville , NY.

 Sandell J, Palmgren PJ, Björndahl L. Effect of chiropractic treatment on hip extension ability and running velocity among young male running athletes.
 Journal of Chiropractic Medicine 2008;7(2):39-47.